 How to Apply Your Makeup

 Start with a clean face and clean fingers.
 You do not need to wash your face with soap or face wash, just plain water will do.
 Just to freshen up your skin.
-Pat dry and apply moisturizer.
-To get a smooth look you can rub an ice cube on your face before you moisturize it.
-Apply the moisturizer while your skin is still damp.
-Wait at least 5 minutes after your apply moisturizer before you apply foundation.
+Pat dry and apply moisturiser.
+To get a smooth look you can rub an ice cube on your face before you moisturise it.
+Apply the moisturiser while your skin is still damp.
+Wait at least 5 minutes after your apply moisturiser before you apply foundation.
 This gives it time to set into your skin.

 Blend the foundation well into your skin.
 Go lightly over the areas that have acne.
 DO NOT RUB.
 The last thing you want and need is for the acne to break and bleed.
 Apply a dot to the under eye area and your eyelid and use your ring finger to gently spread it.
 The ring finger is the weakest and this ensures that you do not pull the delicate skin around the eyes.
 Do not forget the area between your eye and nose, at the corners of your lips and sides of your nose.
 Continue till the base of your neck or the neckline of the top you are going to wear.
 You want an even look.